csware/si/README.md

 - Install Java
   - On *nix (such as Debian) use the `openjdk-11-jdk-headless` package
-  - On Windows you can use [Liberica OpenJDK](https://bell-sw.com/pages/downloads/)
+  - On Windows you can use [Liberica OpenJDK 11](https://bell-sw.com/pages/downloads/)
 - Install [Apache Tomcat](https://tomcat.apache.org) (on *nix use the `tomcat-9` package)
   - After installation Tomcat usually listens on locahost:8080
   - For development it is recommended to integrate Tomcat into the used IDE, e.g. into Eclipse.
 - Install MariaDB (recommended on *nix) or MySQL (on Windows, <https://dev.mysql.com/downloads/mysql/>)
   - For a development machine on Windows [XAMPP](https://www.apachefriends.org/) is recommended which comes with [phpMyAdmin](https://www.phpmyadmin.net/) a nice administration interface for MySQL
+- For development [Eclipse](https://www.eclipse.org/downloads/packages/) (IDE for Enterprise Java Developers) is recommended.
-- For production use, it is recommended to run Apache Tomcat behind Apache httpd, connecting Tomcat using [mod_proxy_ajp](https://httpd.apache.org/docs/2.4/mod/mod_proxy_ajp.html), terminte SSL/TLS in httpd and propably use Shibboleth for Single-Sign on.
+- For production use, it is recommended to run Apache Tomcat behind Apache httpd, connecting Tomcat using [mod_proxy_ajp](https://httpd.apache.org/docs/2.4/mod/mod_proxy_ajp.html), terminate SSL/TLS in httpd and propably use Shibboleth for Single-Sign on.
   - Configure the VHost with mod_proxy_ajp:
     ```
     ProxyPreserveHost On